DanElie/Cooling-Oceans-Triggered-GOBE/readme.md

 ## Requirements

 The code needs at least MATLAB 2020 a. to be active.
-The Mapping Toolbox is needed to produce the maps.
+The Mapping Toolbox is needed to produce the maps currently presented in the manuscript, although it is still possible to produce some maps with the base functions.

 ## Introduction